littlebizzy/redirect-attachment-pages/readme.md

-# Disable Attachment Pages
+# Redirect Attachment Pages

-Disables attachment page URLs
+Redirect attachment page URLs

 ## Changelog

+### 1.4.0
+- Changed name to Redirect Attachment Pages
+- Refactored to use only Settings API (no frameworks)

 ### 1.3.0
 - Added settings page.